SpinalHDL/VexRiscv/README.md

 echo 'export PATH=/opt/riscv/bin:$PATH' >> ~/.bashrc
 ```

-But if you want to compile from sources in /opt/ the rv32i and rv32im gcc, do the following (will take hours):
+But if you want to compile from sources in /opt/ the rv32i and rv32im gcc, do the following (will take one hour):

 ```sh
 # Be carefull, sometime the git clone has issue to successfully clone riscv-gnu-toolchain.